ailabstw/FLaVor/examples/hello-fl-client/README.md

 5. Export client information to `info.json` and save it in the same directory as the local model via `SaveInfoJson`.
 Please refer to the example below for the format.
 - **Reminder**
   - If there are any log files, they can be saved to `$LOG_PATH` (folder); additional files can be put to`$OUTPUT_PATH` (folder).
+  - When running on the AI Labs framework, all the necessary path environment variables mentioned above will be provided, so users do not need to set them in the docker file.
+Moreover, it is highly recommended that users access these paths through environment variables rather than hard-coding the paths.
   - If the training code is not implemented in Python, the user needs to implement several function imported from [`flavor.cook.utils`](../../flavor/cook/utils.py) in the example.

 #### Code Example